Timothy C. Hain, MD • Page last modified: July 25, 2020

 Our clinical experience with these tumors is that they usually present with restricted labyrinthine disease - -complete loss of part of the inner ear (such as hearing), combined with nearly normal function of the rest of the inner ear.

-Hearing loss is almost inevitable in patients with ILS, although tumors may grow imperceptibly about 40% of the time.
+Hearing loss is inevitable in patients with ILS, although tumors may grow imperceptibly about 40% of the time.
 If the tumor is of the cochlear nerve, the hearing loss occurs early and usually is the reason that the tumor was discovered.
 If it is of the vestibular nerve, hearing loss occurs late.
 Hearing loss is diagnosed with audiometry.
 See the "management" section below regarding how often audiometry should be performed.
 Tinnitus is very common in ILS, is usually unilateral and confined to the affected ear.
 Tinnitus can be quantified with "tinnitus matching".

 ILS of the vestibular nerve cause signs of vestibular imbalance (nystagmus, dizziness), and also usually are accompanied by signs of vestibular irritability (hyperventilation induced nystagmus).
 We have encountered patients with purely vestibular ILS in whom hearing was normal, but labyrinthine function (of the superior canal) was absent !